John W. Olver Transit Center: Intercity bus service

 Greyhound offer limited bus service from the Olver Transit Center; Greyhound provides a single round trip per day from Brattleboro and White River Junction to Springfield and New York City via Greenfield.
+The station is also served by Link 413 route 903.

 Amtrak

 Amtrak's north–south Vermonter service stops daily in the afternoon along with two roundtrip Valley Flyer trains in the morning and night hours.
 The Amtrak boarding platform, which is handicapped accessible, is located behind the transit center building.
 A waiting area is available inside the building for passengers, but Amtrak tickets are not available for purchase at the JWO Transit Center.